pymc-devs/video-timestamps/videos-list/25-fonnesbeck.md

 Event description:

-To kick off PyMCON 2020, I will provide some of the back-story of the PyMC project: where we’ve been, where we are, and where we might go.
+To kick off PyMCon 2020, I will provide some of the back-story of the PyMC project: where we’ve been, where we are, and where we might go.

 Discourse Discussion
 https://discourse.pymc.io/t/the-bayesian-workflow-building-a-covid-19-model-by-thomas-wiecki/6017